 10. OTHER PROVISIONS APPLICABLE TO POSTDOCTORAL SCHOLARS

-Except as otherwise addressed in this regulation, postdoctoral scholars are governed by the same university policies and regulations that apply to EPA Professional employees, including but not limited to conflict of interest, equal opportunity, external professional activities for pay, research, research misconduct, intellectual property and technology transfer.
+Except as otherwise addressed in this regulation, postdoctoral scholars are governed by the same university policies and regulations that apply to EHRA Professional employees, including but not limited to conflict of interest, equal opportunity, external professional activities for pay, research, research misconduct, intellectual property and technology transfer.
 Information applicable to international postdoctoral scholars can be found through the university’s International Employment Office and the U.S. Citizenship and Immigration Services.